horaceg/resume/resume.md

     Predictive modelling of NBA basketball in order to bet on professionnal bookmakers:

-    - Prediction of the number of markov transitions remaining during a game
+    - Prediction of the number of markov transitions remaining during a game.
-    - Implementation of a risk controller framework with property-based and fuzz testing
+    - Implementation of a risk controller framework with property-based and fuzz testing.

     </details>